 Newspapers across the country heralded Kate Shelley's bravery.
 The Chicago & North Western, reluctant to draw attention to yet another wreck, quietly gave her flour, coffee, and other supplies.
 But no one could forget Kate Shelley, as the transcontinental railroad passed by her cabin.

-Kate received rewards from other organizations such as a gold watch, a brooch, and earrings.
+Kate received other rewards: a gold watch, a brooch, earrings, and money.
 Social activist Frances Willard paid part of her college tuition, and the State of Iowa awarded her a gold medal.
-A philanthropist erected fountain in her honor in Dubuque.
-The Chicago Tribune and a Turkish immigrant raised money to pay her debts and build a new house.
-Then, in 1901, the Boone Viaduct, a massive trestle, was erected--but folks called it the Kate Shelley High Bridge.
+A philanthropist erected a fountain in her honor, and the Chicago Tribune and a Turkish immigrant raised funds to pay her debts.
+Then in 1901 a massive trestle was erected, and folks called it the Kate Shelley High Bridge.

 Throughout her life, Kate battled illness and poverty, worked numerous odd jobs, and struggled to keep her family's land.
 She died in 1912 at age 48.
-Yet her selflessness and bravery still inspires people.
+Yet her selflessness and bravery still inspires people all around the world.

 © Copyright.
 All Rights Reserved

-To be notified when the book is out, click here.
+To be notified when the book is out, click button below.